Olliang/All-About-Movie-Data/README.md

 <br>
 c.
 What are the popular topics of movies distributed by different scores? <br>
 <br>
-==> Technique: NLP common analysis and visualization with wordcloud
+==> Techniques used: NLP common analysis and visualization with wordcloud
 <br>
 <br>
 <br>